 For a complete list of activities aimed at kids, check out the Pennsic website’s page on Family Activities.

-- The Playground – older kids can take full advantage of the climbing equipment, and right next door is…
+- The Playground.
+Older kids can take full advantage of the climbing equipment.

-- The Children’s Choir rehearses from 1-2pm daily starting the middle Saturday in the Performing Arts Rehearsal tent behind the bathhouse, and performs at the Pennsic Choirs Concert on Thursday of War week at 6:30 in the Performing Arts Pavilion.
+- The Children’s Choir rehearses from 1-2pm daily starting the middle Sunday in the Performing Arts Rehearsal tent behind the bathhouse, and performs at the Pennsic Choirs Concert on Thursday of War week at 6:30 in the Performing Arts Pavilion.
 It’s for children ages 3 or 4 to 11.
+A parent or responsible adult must attend rehearsals with the child.

-- Bedtime stories are offered every night at 7pm in AS13 in the University block on St. Lawrence Way starting the middle Friday.
+- Bedtime stories are offered every night at 7pm in AS13 in the University block on St. Lawrence Way starting Monday of Peace week.

-- Youth Combat is held daily from 8-10:30 and 3-5 pm for kids ages 6-17.
-There are also special evening activities from 7-9.
-Kids don’t need to be authorized to fight at Pennsic, but there generally isn’t much if any loaner gear, so it’s best if you can arrange to bring your own armor and weapons.
-There are also special tourneys throughout the week, including:
+- Youth Combat is held daily from 8:30 to 11am starting Thursday of War Week for kids ages 6-17.
+This year the Youth Combat List has moved to the south edge of the main battlefield.
+There are also special evening activities from 7-9 starting the middle Sunday.
+Kids don’t need to be authorized to fight at Pennsic, but there generally isn’t much loaner gear, so it’s best if you can arrange to bring your own armor and weapons.
+Parents must register their kids with the youth combat list the first time they visit.
+Kids under 10 must have a parent or responsible adult with them at all times; parents may designate other responsible adults when they register their kids for youth combat.
+In addition to the regular sessions, there are special tourneys and events throughout War week, including:

-- Hunter’s Home polearm tourney on Monday from 7-9pm
+- Tarl’s Youth Polearm tourney on Monday from 6-8pm

-- Known World Adult and Youth Baronial Champs Tourney on Wednesday from noon to 1pm
+- Known World Baronial Youth Champs Tourney on Tuesday at 12 noon

-- Æthelmearc Youth/Adult Tag Team Tourney on Wednesday night from 7-9pm,
+- Æthelmearc Youth/Adult Tag Team Tourney on Wednesday from 6-8pm

-- The Archery range has a special family range where kids can shoot at age-appropriate targets and distances.
-There are two youth archery competitions – the Youth Baronial Champions tourney on Sunday from noon to 2pm, and the Ealdormere youth archery competition on Thursday of War week from noon to 3pm.
+- The Archery Range has a special family range where kids ages 14 and under can shoot at age-appropriate targets and distances.
 Again, you need to bring your own equipment, or you can buy bows, arrows, etc. from merchants on site.

 - Review the “Mom I’m Bored!” column of the Pennsic Independent, which lists kids activities for each day.

 There are lots of activities that tweens can participate in.
-Some of the ones listed above for younger kids, like youth combat, archery, dancing, the Youth A&S Display, and the Water Battle, are all great for older kids, too.
+Some of the ones listed above for younger kids, like youth combat, youth rapier, archery, dancing, and the Water Battle, are all great for older kids, too.
 Some activities are aimed specifically at tweens and teens:

-- The Youth Choir rehearses daily from 2-3pm starting the middle Saturday in the Performing Arts Rehearsal tent behind the bathhouse, and performs at the Pennsic Choirs Concert on Thursday of War week at 6:30 in the Performing Arts Pavilion.
+- The Youth Choir rehearses daily from 2-3pm starting the middle Sunday in the University Battlefield tent, and performs at the Pennsic Choirs Concert on Thursday of War week at 6:30 in the Performing Arts Pavilion.
 It’s for kids ages 12-19.

 - The Gaming tent is located next to the European Dance tent on Chandler Rd., and offers board games of all kinds for both kids and adults.

-- Make some money selling ice.
-Bring a cart or wagon and fetch ice from the Coopers’ store.
-Some kids haul the ice and cry their wares as they walk around the camp, but if you offer to supply specific camps and merchants with ice for the entire week, you’ll have guaranteed steady customers.
+- Make some money selling ice and/or picking up trash.
+Bring a cart or wagon and fetch ice from the Coopers’ store or pick up trash from camps and take it to the dumpsters.
+Some kids cry their services as they walk around the camp, but if you offer to supply specific camps and merchants with ice or trash pickup for the entire week, you’ll have guaranteed steady customers.
 The farther from the store, the more money you can charge for ice, but of course the farther you have to walk.
 It’s important to be reliable!

 Teenagers can sometimes end up spending their time a little aimlessly at Pennsic, often hanging out in groups not doing very much.
+While there’s safety in numbers, especially after dark, you probably want them to find more variety in their activities at Pennsic.
 In addition to encouraging them to continue participating in many of the activities above, parents can point them at additional opportunities not open to younger kids:

 - Work for pay at merchants or as a Pennsic Minion.
 Lots of teens earn good money working at Pennsic.
 Join the Pennsic Minions’ Union Facebook page or you can approach various merchants on your own, either before Pennsic or after you arrive.
-Merchants often need help with set up and tear down, and some of the larger ones like Mystic Mail and a few of the food merchants hire adults and teens to work shifts throughout the war.
+Merchants often need help with set up and tear down, and a few of the food merchants hire adults and teens to work shifts throughout the war.
 Master Bovi farmaðr, who runs Delights of Cathay, hires teens 17 years of age and up to work at his booth.
 You can also babysit for people with younger kids.

 - Do some service for your group or the entire War.
-Teens can be waterbearers, retain for their barons and/or royalty, help set up Pennsic venues like Performing Arts, assist at troll, or help staff the University Point, Lost and Found, or Information Point.
-There’s even a Service War Point this year, so they can do their part to help their Kingdom!
+Teens can retain for their barons and/or royalty, help set up Pennsic venues like Performing Arts, assist at troll, or help staff the University Point, Lost and Found, or Information Point.